designstem/projects/waste/index.md

 ## Back to the bone

-When you cut a thigh bone you’ll see a foam structure that is optimally formed by the forces it has to carry.
+When you cut a through a thigh bone you’ll see a foam structure that is optimally formed by the forces it has to carry.
 So, bone is strong and light.

-And: like foam bone could eliminate material by adapting to the change of the environment, but of course not at the same speed soap bubbles do!
+Like foam, bone could eliminate material by adapting to the changes in the environment, but of course not at the same speed soap bubbles do!

 </section>